brandtleeds/jeopardy/README.md

 <i>A Game of Jeopardy!
 0.4 - 10/16/18</i>

-  The game of Jeopardy! now keeps the user's score throughouttheir experience, as well as pushing that score to a "Game Complete" page.
+  The game of Jeopardy! now keeps the user's score throughout their experience, as well as pushing that score to a "Game Complete" page.
 Next, I will save the user's score to the database and start working on a "spell check" feature.
 I will also work on limiting a user who has a final score in the negative to a consolation prize of $100 (if they get the Final Jeopardy question correct).

 <i>A Game of Jeopardy!
 0.3 - 10/15/18</i>